Skip to main content

 The Modeling Framework

-Every model Simion Advisory ships is built on the Input-Output framework developed by Dr. Wassily Leontief - the structural approach that won the 1973 Nobel Prize in Economics.
+Every model Simion Advisory delivers is built on the Input-Output framework developed by Dr. Wassily Leontief, the structural approach that won the 1973 Nobel Prize in Economics.
 Here's what that means in practice, and why it produces forecasts that hold up under investor scrutiny.

 Wassily Leontief, Nobel Prize-winning economist